gethomepage/homepage/docs/widgets/services/customapi.md

   password: password # auth - optional
   method: GET # optional, e.g. POST
   headers: # optional, must be object, see below
+  requestBody: # optional, can be string or object, see below
   display: # optional, default to block, see below
   mappings:
     - field: key # needs to be YAML string or object